PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README.md

 ## Description

-- Available version of this repository: Sonoma
+- Available version of this repository: Sonoma 14.4 or above.
 - The model information has been removed, please generate and replace it yourself.
   - The SystemProductName must be one of the following: `MacbookPro16,3`, `iMac20,1`, `iMacPro1,1`.
-- OpenCore version: 0.9.9
+- OpenCore version: 1.0.0.
 - BIOS settings:
   - Suggest using [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to increase VRAM, Go to Device Manager > AMD CBS > NBIO Common Options > GFX Configuration and adjust the `IGPU Configuration` to `UMA_SPECIFIED`.
 Then, set the `UMA Frame buffer Size` to at least 1G and recommend 2G.
   - To prevent installation freezing, you can either enable the `Above 4G Decoding` or add the `ncpi=0x2000` to the boot-args.